erictilford/erictilford.github.io/recipebook/readme.md

 A recipe website by Eric Tilford.

-[Tabletop.js](https://github.com/jsoma/tabletop) is used to convert a [Google Sheet](https://docs.google.com/spreadsheets/d/1kHpjMZl3TVcLbt_eNIu0k77wfSInQFHScgt5vDm51TE/edit#gid=0) to JavaScript, the rest is my own work.
+[Tabletop.js](https://github.com/jsoma/tabletop) is used to convert a [Google Sheet](https://docs.google.com/spreadsheets/d/1kHpjMZl3TVcLbt_eNIu0k77wfSInQFHScgt5vDm51TE/edit#gid=0) to JavaScript, and [NoSleep.js](https://github.com/richtr/NoSleep.js) is used to prevent mobile screen lock while cooking, the rest is my own work.

 *created 2.2.2020*